DoDAO-io/dodao-defi-course/generated/summaries/lending_and_credit.md

 - Over-colleteralized borrowing seems to be not relevant initially as the amount of collateral needed to borrow the tokens can be quite high.
 But there are many use cases for it.
-  * **Yield Farming** - The process involves leveraging DeFi protocols to lend cryptocurrencies for high returns that can go up to 100% in annualized yields.
+  * **Yield Farming** - The process involves leveraging DeFi protocols to lend cryptocurrencies for high returns that can go up to 100% APY (Annual Percentage Yield).
 Yield farming originates from banks’ process in lending your deposits; the difference is that DeFi yield farming compounds the interest earned.
   * **Arbitrage** - Arbitrage takes advantage of the fact that an asset may be worth more in one market than another.
 While this usually happens because of market inefficiencies, it can also be used to exploit differences in rates between